Some U.S. Apple Store employees are working to unionize, part of a growing worker backlash

 Apple Store workers interviewed by The Post said the company is an attractive one to work for and promises promotions to management or “corporate.”
 But those sometimes fail to materialize.

 Matt Herbst recently left an Ohio Apple Store for another job in part for that reason.
 After starting there five years ago, he earned a shot at what the company calls a “career experience,” a six-month stint at Apple’s headquarters in California.
-But the store wouldn’t allow him to go, he said, because of a worker shortage at the beginning of the pandemic.
+But the store wouldn’t allow him to go, he said, because of a worker shortage caused by the pandemic.
 Herbst, now 24, detailed his experience at Apple in a recent blog post.

 “I do think a union would be beneficial for retail employees,” he said.